 Reviewer: George Banks, Esq. of 17 Cherry Tree Lane

 While her communication skills are questionable, her judgment is completely unsound.
-In the past, she has neglected errands assigned to her, including hiring a piano tuner, purchasing gingerbread and shopping for fish, in favor of taking the children to visit one of her mentally incapacitated relatives, commonly referred to as “Uncle Albert.”
+In the past, she has neglected errands assigned to her, including hiring a piano tuner, purchasing gingerbread, and shopping for fish, in favor of taking the children to visit one of her mentally incapacitated relatives, commonly referred to as “Uncle Albert.”
 This frivolous outing ended with my children being stricken with a similar illness, whose side effects include drinking tea on the ceiling.
-Similarly dangerous daytrips include horse racing and gallivanting on rooftops with dance crews of like-minded chimney sweeps.
-Worst of all, Mary Poppins deceived me into bringing my children into work at the bank with me.
+Similarly dangerous day trips include horse racing and gallivanting on rooftops with dance crews of like-minded chimney sweeps.
+Worst of all, Mary Poppins deceived me into bringing my children to work at the bank with me.
 This little stunt resulted in mass hysteria as the majority of the patrons attempted to withdraw their money, causing a depression-like riot.
-The aforementioned riot cost me my favorite umbrella, my job and my sanity.
+The aforementioned riot cost me my favorite umbrella, my job, and my sanity.

 To sum up, Mary Poppins has been entirely unsatisfactory in her position as Nanny.
 However, due to the fact that my wife is a brainless suffragette, whose favorite pastimes include showing off her knickers and going down to Downing Street to throw things at the Prime Minister, I am afraid that we were in no position to discharge her.
 If you are considering hiring Ms. Poppins, I strongly suggest utilizing a trial period.